MaxvanDelft/Spanning-Tree/README.md

 For all these elementary letters there is a transition matrix from partition to partition.
 We computed them, but instead of filling them with ones and zero's we filled them with the vertical/horizontal index that was added/removed or the empty set if the letter did not cause that transition.
 Each vertical elementary letter vi is in this way associated to a matrix Vi and each horizontal edge hi is associated to a matrix Hi.

 The multiplication of Vi and Vj for any i,j yields a matrix with all possible transition caused by the identity letter, but where both vertical edges i and j are also present.
-The multiplication of Hi and Hj for any i,j yields a matrix with all possible transition caused by the identity letter, except that both horizontal edges i and j are absent.
+The same holds for horizontal elementary letters.

 Let the identity matrix I be the matrix with the empty string on the diagonal and the empty set elsewhere.